jackmaden/philosophybreak/src/pages/articles/why-you-should-care-about-philosophy-jonny-thomson-interview/index.md

 ## Why do you think learning about philosophy is important today?

 <span class="big-letter">F</span>or some people, I think there are life-changing, transformative truths to be found in philosophy.
 There are certain issues and problems that come with just being a human, and when you find someone from an entirely different century or continent trying to solve those problems, I think it’s both reassuring and therapeutic.
-It’s nice to know some 14th century monk was terrified of death, too.
+It’s nice to know some 14th-century monk was terrified of death, too.

 >There’s a great pleasure and power in finding a thought or idea expressed so perfectly it could be ripped from your own soul.